ziyexiaohei/cse15l-lab-reports/lab2.md

 ```

 * For this request the `String str` has aleardy strored the `1.
-Hello`, this time when we use `/add-message?s=How are you` to add a string, it will concreate with the one aleardy stored in `str`, and also the counter `int i` will be updated to 2 and be concreate with the string added using `/add`, and it will be store inside `str` then the value store in `str` will be
+Hello`, this time when we use `/add-message?s=How are you` to add a string, `int i` will update, and it will concreate with the one aleardy stored in `str`.
+The counter `int i` will be updated to 2 and concreate with the string added using `/add`, and it will be store inside `str` then the value store in `str` will be
 ```
 1.Hello
 2.How are you